Gar Heard: Seattle SuperSonics, Chicago Bulls, and Buffalo Braves

-Prior to the 1973–74 NBA season, Heard and Kevin Kunnert were traded from the Bulls to the Buffalo Braves for John Hummer, a 1974 NBA draft 2nd round pick and a 1975 NBA draft 2nd round pick.
-The deal was part of the drafting and trade resume that earned Braves General Manager Eddie Donovan, who had constructed the championship New York Knicks teams of the early 1970s, the NBA Executive of the Year Award.
-In 1973-74, Heard had his best season in the NBA, averaging career highs with 35.7 minutes per game, 15.3 points per game, 11.7 rebounds per game, and 2.8 blocked shots per game.
-Heard went on to rank in the NBA top ten in rebounds (10th) and blocked shots (6th) that season.
+Prior to the 1973–74 NBA season, Heard and Kevin Kunnert were traded from the Bulls to the Buffalo Braves for John Hummer, a 1974 NBA draft second round draft pick and a 1975 NBA draft second round pick.
+The deal was part of the drafting and trade resume that earned Braves general manager Eddie Donovan, who had constructed the championship New York Knicks teams of the early 1970s, the NBA Executive of the Year Award.

+In 1973–74, Heard became the Braves' starting power forward.
+In a late December 1973 game against the Boston Celtics, Heard had a career-high 36 points, and 17 rebounds.
+In a mid-March 1974 game against the Phoenix Suns he had 25 points and 25 rebounds.
+This was Heard's best season in the NBA, averaging career highs with 35.7 minutes per game, 15.3 points per game, 11.7 rebounds per game, and 2.8 blocked shots per game.
+Heard ranked in the NBA top ten in rebounds (10th) and blocked shots (sixth) that season.